davidaramant/the-ray-tracer-challenge/README.md

 * *Man* that took forever.
 Not only was the chapter long, but I got bogged down with work and couldn't spend as much time with it, **plus** all the large refactorings above happened too.
 * The rendering speed is really starting to drop...
 I was planning on doing an optimization pass closer to the end but it might be painful until then.

+### Chapter 12 - Cubes

+* About a month's delay since I finished the last chapter.
+I forgot a ton of context, but the chapter thankfully wasn't that hard.
+* Having the code look different than the pseudo code can make it really hard to come back to.
+It might be worth it to drop most of the object methods in favor of free functions like the book uses.